 Chinese medicine emphasizes the proper conditions for a successful and healthy pregnancy.
-This is where Traditional Chinese Medicine (TCM) can play a very important role in improving In Vitro Fertilization (IVF) outcomes.
+This is where Traditional Chinese Medicine (TCM) can significantly help improve In Vitro Fertilization (IVF) outcomes.

-We all know that blood runs through our blood vessels to deliver nutrients and oxygen to the tissue and remove toxic material to ensure the optimal function and health of each organ.
-We can actually see the blood vessels through areas of our body covered by thin skin such as wrists and forearms.
-Alongside blood vessels, run meridians which act as highways carrying chi to different parts of the body.
-We neither see meridians nor the energy flowing inside them.
+We all know that blood runs through our blood vessels to deliver nutrients and oxygen to the tissue and to remove toxic material to ensure the optimal function and health of each organ.
+We can see the blood vessels through areas of our body covered by thin skin such as wrists and forearms.
+Alongside blood vessels run meridians.
+We cannot see meridians nor the energy flowing inside them.

 Biopsies of acupuncture points have shown higher concentrations of nerves and blood vessels as compared to non-acupuncture points.

 Many of the therapeutic effects of acupuncture are exerted via endorphin production.
 Endorphin levels are shown to remain high for 24-48 hours after treatment.
 Each acupuncture treatment can add to the lasting effect of the previous treatment session.
-For this reason, multiple treatments are usually recommended for the purpose of stabilizing the endorphin levels and the resulting effects on well-being".
+For this reason, multiple treatments are usually recommended to stabilize the endorphin levels and the resulting effects on well-being.

 Used with permission of Dr. Sima Aidun

-While there is still much research to be done confirming the beneficial aspects of acupuncture in in vitro fertilization (IVF) treatments, and there are studies that support as well as refute its benefits, Arizona Center for Fertility Studies supports a woman's decision to use acupuncture and herbal treatments by an experienced and licensed practitioner; as well as allowing her acupuncturist to work in our office before and after embryo transfer.
+While there is still much research to be done confirming the beneficial aspects of acupuncture in IVF treatments (and there are studies that support as well as refute its benefits), our team at Arizona Center for Fertility Studies supports a woman's decision to use acupuncture treatments by an experienced and licensed practitioner and will allow her acupuncturist to work in our office before and after embryo transfer.